 Do not use any tobacco products (per the CDC) and limit alcoholic drinks.

 A good oral hygiene routine can help you maintain optimal oral health in conjunction with regular dental visits.
 Between your routine visits, inspect your mouth occasionally for changes in color, texture, or shape of your teeth and gum tissues.
 If you are uncertain if something is normal, a general rule of thumb is to look for symmetry on the opposite side of your mouth.
 If both sides look identical, it is most likely normal.

 If not, or if you are uncertain, please contact Smile Design Dentistry for an evaluation.
 In many cases, and particularly front of mind as we deal with COVID-19, even a simple photo taken on your electronic device may provide adequate information for a Telehealth assessment.
+If you need added help to protect your gums or we recommend fixing crooked teeth, then you know what to plan for.
 Prevent unnecessary worry and please reach out to us if in doubt.

 We’ll answer a few more common related questions.

 How Often Should I Change to a New Toothbrush?

 Change your toothbrush or electric brush head every three months or sooner if it begins to fray.
 It is also prudent to get a new toothbrush after recovering from an illness.
 We continue to learn more about the modes of transmission of COVID-19, but there is evidence to show fecal transmission.